-After many years as a PhD student of Marxist Geographers at the CUNY Graduate Center, Esteban has left academia with a Masters in Anthropology.
-Most recently, Esteban worked as Development Director and then Staff Director for the New Economy Coalition.
+After many years as a PhD student of Marxist Geographers at the CUNY Graduate Center, Esteban exited academia with a Masters in Anthropology.
+After graduate school Esteban Esteban worked at the New Economy Coalition and has since become an advisor to the Institute for the Cooperative Digital Economy.
 From 2009-2011, Esteban served as Vice President of the USFWC, and a board member of the Democracy At Work Institute (DAWI) and the US Solidarity Economy Network.
 He is also a previous Director of Education & Training and Board President of NASCO (North American Students for Cooperation) where he was inducted into their Cooperative Hall of Fame in 2011.
-He currently serves on the boards of the Cooperative Development Foundation (CDF) and the National Cooperative Business Association (NCBA–CLUSA), and is an advisor to the network of artist-activist trainers, Beautiful Trouble.
+He currently serves on the boards of the Cooperative Development Foundation (CDF) and the National Cooperative Business Association (NCBA–CLUSA).
+He currently serves as an advisor to Beautiful Trouble, a global network of artist-activist trainers, and to the policy table for the Movement for Black Lives.